1. Introduction

 Risk Tables

-1. The information risk table based on CIA[1] criteria.
+1. The information risk table is based on CIA[1] criteria.

-2. The operational risk table based on ROLFP[2] (see Operational Risks)
+2. The operational risk table is based on ROLFP[2] (see Operational Risks)

-Depending selection, the display risk table may change:
+Depending on your selection, the display risk table may change:

 Selection Information Risks Operational Risks